KaiSta/gopherlyzer-GoScout/README.md

 ## Description

 We consider the task of analyzing message-passing programs by observing their run-time behavior.
-We introduce a simple instrumentation method to trace communication events during execution.
+We introduce a purely library-based instrumentation method to trace communication events during execution.
 A model of the dependencies among events can be constructed to identify  potential bugs.
 Compared to the vector clock method, our approach is much simpler and has in general a significant lower run-time overhead.
 A further advantage is that we also trace events that could not commit.
-Thus, we can infer alternative communications which provides useful information to the user.
+Thus, we can infer more alternative communications.
+This provides the user with additional information to identify potential bugs.
 We have fully implemented our approach in the Go programming language and provide a number of examples to substantiate our claims.